raynaharrisphd/raynaharrisphd.github.io/_posts/2026-04-05-treefrog-yoga.md

 ---
 layout: post
-title: "Apres Ski Flow 8 - Dancing Tree Frog"
+title: "Apres Ski Flow 8 - Tree Frog Yoga"
-date: 2026-02-15
+date: 2026-04-05
-excerpt: "This yoga is built around the half frog as the peak restorative pose.
-It incorporates balancing poses tree and dancer.
-A static and moving warm-up and cool down will help your body feel great after one of the last days of this years ski season."
+excerpt: "This yoga is built around the half frog as the peak restorative pose with tree pose as a warm up pose.
+This class comes static holds with moving flows to stretch and strengthen your body."
 categories: yoga
 tags: ['Apres Ski Flow']
 spotify: 2NVKEd0OW5wJHE14Aswi74